• Skip to main content

 📋 Ingredients

 • Mussels: Look for fresh mussels without any cracks on the shell.
-Mussels should be cooked the same day they are bought and always kept cold.
+Mussels should be cooked the same day they are purchased and always kept cold.

 • White Wine: Use a dry white wine such as Sauvignon Blanc or Pinot Gris.